industrialtablet/RK3588-Development-Board/README.md

 This repository is the documentation for RK3588 products, written by RSD Team of HYY Technology Co.,Ltd.

 # RK3588 Mainboard (SBC)
 RK3588 Mainboard is a series of Rockchip RK3588 based SBC(Single Board Computer) by HYY.
-It can run Linux <Debian, Ubuntu>, Android and other distributions.
+It can run Linux <Debian11, Ubuntu20.04>, Android12,  chromium-os and other distributions.
 - [RK3588 Mainboard (SBC)](SBC.md)
 - [RK3588 SBC Firmware Upgrade](RK3588_Update_Firmware.md)
 # RK3588 mini-pc